Pencil Grips & Adaptive Pencils

 Pencil weights help with improving pressure or decreasing shakiness.
 These are anchored in place by rubber stoppers so you can place the weight where you want it.

 These pencil toppers are closed at the top, so they don't accumulate saliva.
-For students who chew up pencils, this is a good option.
+For students who chew on their pencils, this is a good option.

 Crossover grips have a soft squishy feel that kids like.
 They work well for both left-handed and righted-handed students.
 They help keep fingers where they should be and promote general pencil control.